Demand Letter Template: Motorcycle Accident Wrongful Death

 The current economic support claim for Katlyn Ray Manning of $21,000 annually is based on what Mr. Evans contributed in the past and was reasonably expected to contribute in the future.
 However, the actual economic loss is more extensive than those simple numbers.
 Your Honor, we are not simply pulling in numbers to add value to this claim.
 Mr. Evans’s family compellingly expressed to us that his goal, not simply his desire, was to earn enough money so that he could pay for his daughter’s college education and still support her while she attended classes.
 He wanted nothing to get in the way of his daughter’s educational success.

 We have very conservatively estimated what it would cost for Katlyn to attend four years of college to obtain a nursing degree.
-Based upon a printout of the 2011-2012 tuition fee schedule from the University of Maryland, Baltimore website (attached hereto as Exhibit “G”), the full time nursing undergraduate program would cost approximately $7,803 per year ($31,212 for 4 years).
+Based upon a printout of the 2016-2017 tuition fee schedule from the University of Maryland, Baltimore website (attached hereto as Exhibit “G”), the full time nursing undergraduate program would cost approximately $7,803 per year ($31,212 for 4 years).
 Add to this approximately $2,000 per year for books and school supplies, for a very conservative estimate of $39,212 for Katlyn to obtain her nursing degree.
-Should we proceed to trial in this case we would obviously retain experts to give us a more solid estimate.
+Should we proceed to trial, we would obviously retain experts to give us a more solid estimate.
 But it is hard to quarrel with these numbers.

 Frank Evans, Mr. Evans’s brother, recalls a time when their mother, Cynthia Evans, cut off Christmas and Kevin showed up at the house with presents, saving Christmas for them that year.
 He also recalls how all three brothers, Kevin, Dan and Frank, played basketball together every weekend and how Kevin Evans was a fixture at his alma mater high school basketball games.
-When Deloris Evans, Mr. Evans’s youngest sister, became pregnant at 18, Kevin was always there for her, driving her to her sonogram appointment even though he had not gotten to sEvansp yet, and giving her the keys to his car, the car he was so proud of and worked so hard for, so that she could drive herself to her doctor appointments.
+When Deloris Evans, Mr. Evans’s youngest sister, became pregnant at 18, Kevin was always there for her, driving her to her sonogram appointment and giving her the keys to his car, the car he was so proud of and worked so hard for, so that she could drive herself to her doctor appointments.

 When Kevin Evans was alive, his caring and generosity extended to Katlyn’s two younger sisters, whose father is not active in their lives.
 Mr. Evans stepped into their lives as a father figure and made it a point to take an interest in their lives, so much so that they called him “Dad.”

 As you can see from the words and feelings expressed by his family and friends in the Memorial booklet, attached hereto as Exhibit “I,”, Kevin Evans’s death has left giant holes in the lives of his family and friends.
-His family continues to miss and yearn for the love, warmth, companionship and guidance they generously received from him.Settlement Negotiaons to Date
+His family continues to miss and yearn for the love, warmth, companionship, and guidance they generously received from him.Settlement Negotiations to Date

-The Defendants’ initial offer in this case was $500,000.
+The Defendants’ initial offer was $200,000.
 This is not a good faith offer to settle this claim.
-You have assured me this is not where you really are on the settlement value of this case and that your adjuster has authority to settle this case that exceeds out demand.
+You have assured me this is not where you really are on the settlement value of this case and that your adjuster has the authority to settle this case that exceeds out demand.
 (Again, I'm not demanding that you offer that amount; we just don't want to go through the "I have to make a phone call" drill.)

 I look forward to seeing you on the 17th.